adicu/adicu.github.com-dep/README.md

 3. Jekyll - The main event.
 Simply run the command, `bundle install` and you're good to go.

+4. Grunt - run `npm install` and then `grunt` to concatenate and compile LESS.
+Use `grunt watch` to automatically update CSS files.

-4. Run the server by executing `jekyll serve` in the root directory of the site.
+5. Run the server by executing `jekyll serve --watch` in the root directory of the site.

-5. Visit `http://localhost:4000/` in ~~Internet Explorer~~ your browser.
+6. Visit `http://localhost:4000/` in ~~Internet Explorer~~ your browser.

 For more installation instructions and information, check out [jekyll's installation page][5], or this [Windows installation tutorial][6].
 To learn more about jekyll, check out its [GitHub repo][7].